 Another wonderful hostel in Shikoku.
 Located in beautiful Hiwasa town in Tokushima prefecture, Ichi the Hostel makes a very ideal base if you want to take a day break from walking and want to explore a small fishermans town with surprisingly large selection of sights given its small size.
 There are many eating options within mere steps of the hostel including Hiwasaya where you can get a teisyoku kind of meal including a locally sourced sashimi set.In addition to the immaculately kept rooms, the hostel has also a very cozy common area where you can cook or socialize with other guests.
 There is also a pub attached to the hostel, which opens every night at 8 pm.
 Hiwasa is definitely one of the towns that I want to get back to to have more opportunity to explore the surroundings without being tied to a pre-set walking schedule.

 Fureai no Sato was one of the most surprising discoveries of my trip.
-Referred to by an area tourism specialist, it turned out to be a perfect first nights stop for my trip to set the tone of the whole journey.
+Recommended by a Shikoku tourism expert, it turned out to be a perfect first nights stop for my trip to set the tone of the whole journey.
 Converted form an old school building, the building is very well equipped and very large single rooms cost 4000 Yen/night.
 You can also get a dinner, breakfast or even a bento lunch for your walk the next day if you pay a little extra and let them know when making the booking.
 They also offer free pick up and drop off service from the nearby Michi no Eki.
 Overall, a wonderful place to get a good nights sleep before the steep but beautiful hike to Temple 20 – Kakurin-ji the next day.